Sheaves of modules on atomic sites and discrete representations of topological groups: Introduction

-Motivated by the above mentioned works, we want to build connections among sheaves of modules over categories equipped with particular Grothendieck topologies, representations of categories, and (continuous) representations of topological groups.
-Since it is direct to deduce from the fundamental result of Artin that the category of discrete representations of a topological group $G$ is equivalent to the category of sheaves of modules over a certain orbit category $\C$ of $G$ equipped with atomic topology, one only needs to relate sheaves over $\C$ to representations of $\C$.
-More generally, let $\C$ be a skeletally small category and $R$ a commutative ring.
-A presheaf of $R$-modules is a contravariant functor from $\C$ to the category $R \Mod$ of $R$-modules, or equivalently, a covariant functor from $\C^{\op}$ to the category $R \Mod$ (we sometimes call it a $\C^{\op}$-module, or a representation of $\C^{\op}$).
-When we impose a Grothendieck topology on $\C$, a presheaf of $R$-modules is a sheaf of $R$-modules with respect to this topology if it satisfies several equivalent axioms; see for instances \cite[III.4, Proposition 1]{MM}.
-In other words, sheaves of $R$-modules over $\C$ are representations of $\C^{\op}$ satisfying certain special requirements (which are, of course, dependent on the imposed topology), and the category of sheaves is a full subcategory of the abelian category of $\C^{\op}$-modules.
+Let us give a few more details about the second side.
+Let $\C$ be a skeletally small category and $R$ a commutative ring.
+A \textit{presheaf} of $R$-modules is a contravariant functor from $\C$ to the category $R \Mod$ of $R$-modules, or equivalently, a covariant functor from $\C^{\op}$ to the category $R \Mod$ (we sometimes call it a \textit{$\C^{\op}$-module}, or a \textit{representation of $\C^{\op}$}).
+When we impose a Grothendieck topology on $\C$, a presheaf of $R$-modules is a \textit{sheaf} with respect to this topology if it satisfies several equivalent axioms; see for instances \cite[III.4, Proposition 1]{MM}.
+In other words, sheaves of $R$-modules over $\C$ are representations of $\C^{\op}$ satisfying certain special requirements (which are, of course, dependent on the imposed topology), and the category of sheaves is a full subcategory of the category of $\C^{\op}$-modules.
 However, these special requirements, though are explicit in a formal sense, are hard to check in practice.
 Therefore, for experts in other areas (especially representation theory) who hope to apply results in sheaf theory to their research, it is desirable to find an equivalent but more accessible approach; that is, to interpret concepts and results in sheaf theory in the language of representation theory of categories.
-In particular, there are several important questions to be answered: finding representation theoretic conditions such that a $\C^{\op}$-modules is a sheaf of $R$-modules over $\C$ if and only if it satisfies these conditions; reformulating sheafification functor in terms of natural functors in representation theory; finding equivalences between the category of sheaves and certain special module categories of $\C^{\op}$.
-This task is handled in the first part of this paper for a special Grothendieck topology: the atomic topology.
+In particular, there are several important questions to be answered: finding representation theoretic conditions such that a $\C^{\op}$-modules is a sheaf of $R$-modules over $\C$ if and only if it satisfies these conditions; reformulating the \textit{sheafification functor} in terms of natural functors in representation theory; finding equivalences between the category of sheaves and certain special module categories of $\C^{\op}$.